markjnkim/es_mod/02-css/content/lesson-5-pretty-css.md

 }
 ```

-The `:root` pseudo-class targets the top-most parent element (most likely the `<html>` tag), so all other child elements will have access to any variables we declare here.
+The `:root` pseudo-class targets the top-most parent element (most likely the `<html>` element), so all other child elements will have access to any variables we declare here.
 Now that we've defined our three main colors for Run Buddy, go through the style sheet and replace every instance of `#fce138` with `var(--primary-color)`, every instance of `#024e76` with `var(--secondary-color)`, etc.

 > **Pro-Tip:** In VS Code, a handy shortcut is to highlight the first instance of what you're looking for and press CTRL+D on Windows or Command+D on macOS to continually select the next instance it finds.
 With multiple instances selected, you can type/replace them all at once.